-Because people with the C style often view conflict as a disagreement over who is right, they usually avoid direct aggression and instead focus on the facts.
-If a conflict becomes emotional, they may withdraw or react passive aggressively.
-They may see you as argumentative, while you may see them as stubborn.
-As a result, you may engage in a struggle over whose position is most rational.
+Because people with the C style may view conflict as a disagreement over who is right, they usually avoid direct aggression and instead focus on the facts.
+In contrast, you may become more aggressive or competitive during a confrontation.
+Since your "C" coworkers prefer to have time to process situations objectively, they may withdraw or become defensive in response to more forceful tactics.
 Therefore,